Iron Eagle: Plot

 Before Doug lands his F-16, Colonel Masters is shot by a sniper, causing Doug to destroy the airbase and engulf the runway with napalm to keep the army at bay while he lands and picks up his wounded father.
-Just as they take off, Doug and his father encounter another group of MiGs led by Col. Akir Nakesh, himself an ace pilot.
+Just as they take off, Doug and Colonel Masters encounter another group of MiGs led by Col. Akir Nakesh, himself an ace pilot.
 The lone F-16 and Nakesh's MiG engage in a dogfight until a missile from Doug finishes off Nakesh.
-Low on fuel and ammunition, the F-16 is pursued by the other enemy MiGs when a flight of U.S. Air Force F-16s appears, warding off the MiGs before escorting Doug and his father to Ramstein Air Base in West Germany.
+Low on fuel and ammunition, the F-16 is pursued by the other enemy MiGs when a flight of U.S. Air Force F-16s appears, warding off the MiGs before escorting Doug and Colonel Masters to Ramstein Air Base in West Germany.

-While Col. Masters is being treated for his wounds, Doug is reunited with Chappy, who had ejected from his plane and was picked up by an Egyptian fishing trawler.
+While Colonel Masters is being treated for his wounds, Doug is reunited with Chappy, who had ejected from his plane and was picked up by an Egyptian fishing trawler.
 The two are summoned by an Air Force judiciary panel for their reckless actions.
-Seeing that any punishment for the duo would expose an embarrassing lapse in Air Force security, the panel forgoes prosecution as long as Doug and Chappy never speak of their operation to anyone.
+Seeing that any punishment for the duo would expose an embarrassing lapse in Air Force security, the panel forgoes prosecution, provided that Doug and Chappy never speak of their operation to anyone.
 In addition, Chappy convinces the panel to grant Doug admission to the Air Force Academy.
-Days later, a plane assigned by the President returns to the U.S., reuniting Doug, Chappy, and Colonel Masters with family and friends.
+Days later, a plane assigned by the President returns to the U.S., reuniting Doug, Chappy and Colonel Masters with family and friends.